Yaw, Pitch, Roll and Omega, Phi, Kappa angles define the orientation of the drone or the camera during the image acquisition.

 Processing options

-For more information see FAQ on the accurate geolocation pipeline (Pix4Dmapper).
+For more information: FAQ on the accurate geolocation pipeline (PIX4Dmapper).

-It is possible to test the accuracy of the initial Omega, Phi, and Kappa values according to the variance (RMS) which appears in the Quality Report or compare the initial orientation with the optimized orientation calculated by Pix4Dmapper.
+It is possible to test the accuracy of the initial Omega, Phi, and Kappa values according to the variance (RMS) that appears in the Quality Report or compare the initial orientation with the optimized orientation calculated by PIX4Dmapper.